 Christ Church United Methodist

 Monday, October 20, 2014

+As this series has become established in our community, it has also become a source of generous support for those in need locally and internationally.
 These concerts are offered as a gift to the community.
 A free will offering will be collected with half going toward a stated mission project, and the other half used to defray ongoing costs.

 Share this event with your Facebook friends here!